AnikaO/MentiCor_FTCorpus/src/R/sapienta_iaa_calculations/README.md

-The source code in this folder has been provided by Prof. Maria Liakata (m.liakata@warwick.ac.uk) and was initially developed for the study published in http://www.sapientaproject.com/wp-content/uploads/2016/05/LREC2016_Ravenscroft.pdf.
+The source code in this folder has been provided by Prof. Maria Liakata (m.liakata at warwick dot ac dot uk) and was initially developed for the study published in http://www.sapientaproject.com/wp-content/uploads/2016/05/LREC2016_Ravenscroft.pdf.
 The obtained code was modified as part of this project to add